 - Asheville, North Carolina - The wonderful city of Asheville will unquestionably live up to its attraction by spoiling you with its vibrant art scene and rich history.
 With so much to do, you will not want to leave.

 - Shenandoah National Park - Discover great camping sites, stunning scenery, mountain streams and star-studded skies, this national park in Virginia is a detour worth making.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 Best time to go on a road trip from Atlanta and Washington DC